This page contains references to newspaper and magazine articles that contain top film lists.

 Total Film (November 2005) The 50 Greatest Horror Movies Of All Time—The film magazine presents its list of the greatest horror films.

-Total Film (2006) Top 100 Movies Of All Time—A special edition of the film magazine presented the results of a fan poll for the best films of all time in a mainstream/popular list.
+Total Film (2006) Top 100 Movies Of All Time—A special edition of the film magazine presented the results of a fan poll for the best films of all time.

-Total Film (August and September 2007) The 100 Greatest Directors Ever—The magazine counted down the 100 greatest directors of all time and nominated a "perfect picture" for each director.
+Total Film (August and September 2007) The 100 Greatest Directors Ever—The magazine counted down the 100 greatest directors of all time and nominated a "perfect picture" for each director in a mainstream leaning list.
 The August issue contained #100 through #51, and the September issue contained the top 50.